KasparEtter/ef1p/pages/email/email.md

-Even though this feature has to be tremendously useful for anyone who doesn't want to be bothered by random sales people and their never-ending followups, [HEY](https://hey.com/features/the-screener/) is the only mail client I know of which let's you screen your email senders.
+Even though this feature has to be tremendously useful for anyone who doesn't want to be bothered by random sales people and their never-ending followups, [HEY](https://hey.com/features/the-screener/) is the only mail client I know of which lets you screen your email senders.
 And just like I block call centers, I also block email senders, of course.
 However, the default shouldn't be "allowed unless blocked" but rather "blocked unless allowed".